Echinacea

 Research into echinacea

 Some laboratory research says echinacea can boost different types of immune cells.
-It also says that it can decrease inflammation and kill bacteria and viruses.
+It also says that it can decrease physical strain and kill bacteria and viruses.

 Does Echinacea actually work?